DKFN/bunnycdn-cli/README.md

   $ bnycdn pz [PULLZONES]

 OPTIONS
+  -a, --addHost=addHost  Adds an hostname to a pull zone -b, --ban=ban          Bans an IP from a pullzone -c, --create=create    Creates a new pullzone
-  -h, --help         show CLI help
+  -d, --delHost=delHost  Deletes an hostname from a pull zone -g, --grace=grace      Unbans an IP from a pullzone -h, --help             show CLI help
   -l, --list             lists all pull zones
-  -p, --purge=purge  purge cache for pullzone in id
+  -p, --purge=purge      purge cache for pullzone in id -v, --value=value      Value for add hostname / purge pullzone

 EXAMPLE